 Components for the most effective senior fitness training program to combat muscle and bone loss

 Inactive aging is associated with significant amounts of muscle loss on a year-by-year basis.
 Adults who do not perform some type of strength training sacrifice more than 5 pounds of muscle tissue every decade.
 Unfortunately, older adults lose even more than that.
 So, strength training exercise is the cornerstone of a good senior fitness training program.

 Muscle loss leads to bone loss and metabolic slowdown

-Because our muscles function as the engines of our bodies, muscle tissue reduction has serious repercussions in terms of health and fitness.
+Because our muscles function as the engines of our bodies, muscle loss and weight gain has serious repercussions in terms of health and fitness.
 For example, muscle loss leads to bone loss and metabolic slowdown.
 And again, while this is true for adults of all ages, it is especially true for older adults.
 And this is why proper strength training is so important.

 Strength training is essential as part of a solid senior fitness training program

 Fortunately, our research and many other studies have shown that regular strength training exercise can prevent muscle loss in older adults.
 Strength training can actually increase muscle mass at any age.

 For example, the 90-year old men and women in our nursing home study added almost 4 pounds of muscle after just 14 weeks.
 This was accomplished with a simple senior fitness training program consisting of relatively brief (20 minute) resistance training sessions performed twice a week¹.